Policy 1.1: Graduate Degree Requirements – UW Graduate School Skip to content

 • Educational specialist degree requirements must include a minimum of 54 credits.
 An educational specialist program may require more than this minimum.

-1.1.3.1 Coursework that may be applied towards educational specialist degree requirements
+1.1.3.1 Coursework that may be applied towards educational specialist degree requirements.

-1.1.4 The Doctoral Degree other than Practice Doctorates
+1.1.4 Doctoral Degrees other than Practice Doctorates

 • Doctoral degree requirements must include a minimum of 90 credits beyond the baccalaureate.
 A doctoral degree program may require more than this minimum.

 • Doctoral programs require a culminating experience, with PhD programs requiring original research reflected in the dissertation.
+[See Policy 4.2.2for any dissertation that will include human or animal subjects.]

 1.1.4.1 General Examination